Azure/communication-ui-library/docs/references/accessibility-tools.md

 Example in code are the `mainScreenContainerStyleDesktop` and `mainScreenContainerStyleMobile` defining those two properties for the main `div` of our Call composite.

-Just beaware of wrapped `Stack` which auto defined an 'inner stack' element of size `100% + childrenGap`.
+Just be aware of wrapped `Stack` which auto defined an 'inner stack' element of size `100% + childrenGap`.
 You will need to add a padding of half the childrenGap size to compensate that.
-A ggod example can be find in 'samples\Calling\src\app\views\HomeScreen.tsx' file with its `Stack` style defined in `containerStyle`.
+A good example can be find in 'samples\Calling\src\app\views\HomeScreen.tsx' file with its `Stack` style defined in `containerStyle`.